 |From 1 January 2020 to 31 December 2020||€ 357||€ 210||€ 441|

 New Zealand receives a multiplicity of swells.
-The west coast is more open to groundswells from SW-W while the east coast receives less.
-Between April and October in Gisborne there are almost always 3-10ft waves.
-Summer is cyclonic swell season (January-March) although the NE swell window is narrow.
-Cyclonic swells are rare but summer windswells from NE are quite frequent and, even if its waves are not very good, they allow you to surf almost every day.
+The west coast is more open to groundswells from SW-W. Between April and October in Gisborne there are almost always 3-10ft waves.
+Summer is the cyclonic swell season (January-March) although the NE swell window is narrow.
+Cyclonic swells are rare but summer windswells from NE are quite frequent and, even if its waves aren’t very good, they allow you to surf almost every day.
 Drive to the Bay of Plenty when the NE swell is very small (6h drive).
 The prevailing SW winds are offshore and lighter than the more exposed west coast.
-Winds blow more from the N in the summer and more from the S in the winter.
-The tides are semi diurnal and can reach up to 6ft.
+Winds blow more from the North in the summer and more from the South in the winter.
+The tides are semi diurnal and they can reach up to 6ft.
 With very high tide levels, several beachbreaks and some reefbreaks could be affected.

 Getting around : The SH35 coastal road is very good.
-Gisborne is 1h45min from Tokomaru bay and 2h from Hivk's bay.
-Bus connections are efficient, the main operator is InterCity.
+Gisborne is 1h45min from Tokomaru bay and 2h from Hivk’s bay.
+Bus transports are efficient, the main operator is InterCity.
 Buy a car if you are staying more than 3 months.
-Renting it costs from $ 24 / day with Rent a Dent.
+Renting it costs from $ 24 per day with Rent a Dent.
 Gasoline costs $ 0.76-0.90 / l.
 You drive on the left.

-Accommodation and food : The 4 categories are Hotels / Mtels, self contained Hideway, backpackers, Camping Grounds / Motor Camp.
-Backpakers cost $ 15 / double.
+Accommodation and food : The 4 categories are Hotels / Motels, self contained Hideway, backpackers, Camping Grounds / Motor Camp.
+Backpackers cost $ 15 / double.
 The best is Wainui, Whales B&B for around $ 44 / day or the Chalet Surf Lodge with sea view rooms for $ 60 / double and backpacker beds for $ 20.
 A meal costs around $ 10.

 Climate : Gisborne enjoys a dry and sunny climate.
-In summer, hot, dry weather prevails with daily temperatures of 20-28 ° C which can be accompanied by strong winds from the NW.
-The sunniest months are those from February-October.
+In summer, hot, dry weather prevails with daily temperatures of 20-28 ° C which can be accompanied by strong winds from the northwest.
+The sunniest months are those from February to October.
 Winter is mild and cool with daily temperatures of 10-16 ° C. April is the wettest month.
 Water temperatures never drop below 13 ° C but never go above 20 ° C.

-Nature and Culture : In addition to being a heavenly spot, New Zealand's sunny east coast has a lot more to offer than just waves.
-Ski resort at 7h, possibility of diving with cages to see sharks, trekking with horses, visits to wineries, guided tours to immerse yourself in Maori culture.
+Nature and Culture : In addition to being a heavenly spot, the sunny east coast has a lot more to offer than just waves.
+Ski resort at 7h, possibility of diving with cages to see sharks, horseback riding, visits to wineries, guided tours to immerse yourself in Maori culture.
 With only 30,000 people, Gisborne is rural, with only a few bars.

 Exchange rate 1 EUR = 1.08 USD; 1 € = 1.51 NZD; 1 EUR = 1.41 AUD